 Benefit #5 Reduce the Likelihood of Pain Medication

 Baltimore, MD physical therapy has the ability to treat long term issues that are causing pain to the affected area.
 By enduring treatment from a physical therapist, patients may experience a significant reduction in pain.
-As a result, patients once dependant upon medication to manage their pain may find that they no long require the use of pain medication.
+As a result, patients once dependant upon medication to manage their pain may find that they no longer require the use of pain medication.

 Benefit #6 Learn Exercises and Stretches That Help

 Once a physical therapist has assessed your injury, they will work to develop a treatment plan that will help you to strengthen the affected area.
-This treatment plan will additionally provide patients with education in how to stretch and exercise the injured area on their own.
-This benefits the patient in that treatment isn’t isolated to your Baltimore, MD physical therapy appointment.
+This treatment plan will additionally provide patients with education on how to stretch and exercise the injured area on their own.
+This benefits the patient in that treatment isn’t isolated to your Baltimore, Maryland physical therapy appointment.
 A patient has the ability to engage in exercises and stretches at home and, long after they have completed physical therapy Baltimore, MD relies on.

 Physical therapy can help to rebuild and strengthen injuries.
 Strengthening the affected area can help someone experiencing pain put a stop to their discomfort and ultimately, experience a full recovery.
 Mid-Atlantic Spinal Rehab & Chiropractic is dedicated to supporting patients by developing a treatment plan and supporting patients in their recovery process.
 Contact Mid-Atlantic Spinal Rehab & Chiropractic so that we may evaluate you and help to determine your treatment needs.